johnexzy/PeerPlay/README.md

 - Privacy-Focused: Committed to user privacy and data security, ensuring a safe and secure environment for all interactions.

 ## Contributing:
 We welcome contributions!
 Whether it's suggesting new features, fixing bugs, or improving documentation, your input is valuable.
-Check out our contribution guidelines for more information.
+Contribution Guidlines will be updated soon

 ## License:
 WatchWithMe is released under MIT, making it free to use, modify, and distribute.